-Luckily for you, due to the fact that SpongeBob is centred on aquatic life, SpongeBob aquarium decorations are perfect for your aquarium design.
+Luckily for you, due to the fact that SpongeBob is centered on aquatic life, SpongeBob aquarium decorations are perfect for your aquarium design.
 His best buddy is a starfish and they live next to Squidward (obviously a squid).

 Creating a theme around this series is quite simple and fitting.
 However, to build something themed on this, you must first know the story and characters.
 Just in case your kids asked this from you and you have no idea what to do, let’s explain it a little.

 Obviously, Bikini Bottom doesn’t look anything like the inside of your tank, so you have to make a couple of adjustments in order to get everything right.
 Firstly, you don’t really need to worry about what you’re putting as substrate.
-In the show, it’s colourful so you can get gravel like that, but a normal medium-sized gravel will do the trick either way.
+In the show, it’s colorful so you can get gravel like that, but normal medium-sized gravel will do the trick either way.

 Secondly, there’s no need for plants at all, because they’re not present in the show, however, if you’re into that you can put them in a manner that doesn’t distract from the main attraction or just hide them behind decorations.